Race, protest, and educational equality focus of Black History Month speaker, February 28

 The talk is free, open to the public, and part of the Illinois State University Speaker Series.

-A professor of critical race theory and education, Dixson currently serves as professor of critical race theory and education at the University of Illinois at Urbana-Champaign.
+Dixson currently serves as professor of critical race theory and education at the University of Illinois at Urbana-Champaign.
 Her scholarship examines race, class, and gender in urban educational contexts, with a particular interest in how these issues impact educational equity for students and people of color in the urban south.
 Her work is widely published in academic journals and edited books.

 Her most recent books include Critical Race Theory and Education: All God’s Children Got a Song, Handbook of Critical Race Theory and Education, Resegregation of Schools: Education and Race in the 21st Century (Routledge), and Researching Race in Education: Policy, Practice and Qualitative Research (IAP Publishing).